welkincloud-io/welkin-release-notes/README.md

 - FT-1028: Bugfix for Missing Data in Admin Data Log We have implemented a fix to ensure that events related to CDT updates are correctly recorded in the Data Audit log.

-- FT-1051: Bugfix for Incorrect "Edited" Status on Assessments After Adding Medispan Record We have resolved an issue where Assessments were incorrectly marked as "edited" after adding a Medispan record.
-Now, once an Assessment is completed, it will no longer display as edited if only Medispan records are added, ensuring accurate status reporting.

-- FT-1052 Bugfix for 404 Error When Editing Medispan Answers We have resolved an issue that caused a 404 error when editing Medispan answers in an Assessment.
-Previously, this error prevented answers from being updated correctly.
-With this fix, edits to Medispan answers will now be processed successfully, ensuring that updates are saved as expected.

-- FT-1068: Access Issue Resolved for Insights with 403 Error We have addressed an issue where users with access to the Insights section were receiving a 403 error.
-This error occurred when users had the appropriate role but lacked additional policies required for access.
-With this fix, users with the correct role will now be able to access Insights without encountering permission errors.

-- FT-1095 Bugfix for Unrecognized Communications Link We have resolved an issue where the link to the unrecognized communications page was missing from emails.
-The link is now correctly included, allowing users to forward and access the unrecognized communications page as expected.

 - CT-853: Expanded Automation Flexibility for Webhook Actions We’ve enhanced the automation system to allow the creation of automations with webhook-only actions, even if the trigger might overlap with another automation.
 Previously, such configurations were blocked to prevent infinite loops, but this restriction has been lifted for webhook actions since they don’t create internal loops.
 This update simplifies automation workflows and reduces the need for complex workarounds, giving users more flexibility while maintaining system integrity.